Making Sense of Colorado’s UPDATED Winter Traction Laws in 2025

 Chains

-From September 1st to May 31st, the Traction Law is always active on I-70 from Dotsero to Morrison.
+From September 1st to May 31st, the Chain Law is always active.

 In 2018, there were 6,978 accidents caused by winter weather conditions accounting for 59% of all accidents recorded that year.
 Both the traction and chain laws are meant to alleviate delays and accidents along the I-70 corridor during peak winter driving season.
-If you are cause an accident and found to not be in compliance you could be fined more than $650.
+If you are cause an accident and found to not be in compliance you could be fined.